HERALDS CAMPAIGN

 Many stories of their exploits have continued well past their lives; many theorists reigned them to myth, before the re-appearance of Herald Ttsoghal at the beginning of the Third Gift Cycle.

-Many stories depict Sandro as a folk-lore hero, wandering from city to city and dispensing philosophy and 'lessons' to the people, or encountering outlandish beings and situations.
-Many Genesist theologists believe these stories were intentionally created by Sandro as 'humble incidences which speak great truth', to both preserve history and give basic moral and ethical instruction to future people's after the potential collapse of society.
+Sandro the Studied, later known also as 'The Storyteller' was the physician and philosopher of the First Heralds.
+Many tales of Sandro depict him as a folk-lore hero, wandering from city to city dispensing philosophy and observing outlandish beings and situations, all forming the basis of his stories.
+Many Genesist theologists believe these tales were not events that occurred, but instead myths created by Sandro as 'humble incidences which speak great truth', to both preserve history and give basic moral and ethical instruction to future people's for the establishment of ethical and moral societies.
 Others question if Sandro even created these stories, or if over time these myths were all later attributed to him.

 Perhaps the most well documented of the First, Ttsoghal was the architect for the first cities, built the now extinct Cloud Scourer Complexes, helped establish societies in Astele, and most famously, crafted the enigmatic No-Boxes.
 He is worshiped by builders and craftsman all over Enaeth, who give benefaction to him before laying the last brick, or hammering the last nail.